snail-unamur/snail-website/content/home/welcome.md

 title: |
   Software Normalization Assessment and Improvement Lab
 hero_media: logo-snail.png

+# Call to action links (optional).
+#   Display link(s) by specifying a URL and label below.
+Icon is optional for `cta`.
+#   Remove a link/note by deleting a cta/note block.
+cta:
+  url: '/aboutsnail/'
+  label: About our Lab
+  icon_pack: fas
+  icon: lightbulb
+cta_alt:
+  url: '/people'
+  label: Meet the team

+# Note.
+An optional note to show underneath the links.
+cta_note:
+  label: ''

 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'